CC may refer to any of the following:

 What should I put in an e-mail CC field?

 Unless you plan on sending a carbon copy of the e-mail to someone else, the CC field can be left blank.

 Do I reply to an e-mail if I'm in the CC field?

 Generally, no, you should not reply to an e-mail if your e-mail address is in the CC field.
 You're being copied because the sender wanted to keep you in the loop of what's being discussed but doesn't require a reply.

 If you want everyone to respond to an e-mail, keep their address in the To field, which supports multiple e-mail addresses.

-6. With gaming, CC is short for crowd control and describes the action of controlling how many mobs (enemies) a group of players is attacking.
-For example, in an MMORPG like World of Warcraft, a player may be responsible for CC and only pull new mobs if they feel the group is ready.
+8. With gaming, CC is short for crowd control and describes controlling how many mobs (enemies) a group of players is attacking.
+For example, in an MMORPG (massively-multiplayer online role-playing game) like World of Warcraft, a player may be responsible for CC and only pull new mobs if they feel the group is ready.
 Not doing proper crowd control can result in a wipe (all players in the group dying) because of too many enemies.